CABINET FOR HEALTH AND FAMILY SERVICES

 3. Specific steps that will help the child adjust to and function in the new setting or activity; and

-Identification of transition service and other activities the IFSP team determines
+Identification of transition service and other activities the IFSP team

-are necessary to support the transition of the child[
+determines are necessary to support the transition of the child[

-records to the next placement];
+and transmit records to the next placement];

 (g) The statement of the specific early intervention services, based on peer-reviewed research to the extent practicable, that are necessary to meet the unique needs of the child and family to achieve the results or outcomes and which: